Yoska393/rrda/README.md

 # `rrda`: Ridge Redundancy Analysis for High-Dimensional Omics Data

+## Overview

+Hello / Bonjour / Konichiwa 🇫🇷🇯🇵

+This R package `rrda` provides functions for performing **ridge redundancy analysis (rrda)**.

+- rrda/script_rrda:  Scripts and my own functions used in our article.
+- rrda/RDAdata:  Application data used in our article.

+It is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
+The method is designed to handle **high-dimensional data efficiently**, allowing computation and storage optimization.

 ## 📌 Please cite 😊:

 **Yoshioka, H., Aubert, J., Iwata, H., and Mary-Huard, T. (2025).**  Ridge Redundancy Analysis for High-Dimensional Omics Data. *bioRxiv*, doi: https://doi.org/10.1101/2025.04.16.649138